sorochinskii/blog/_pages/about.md

 title: "About"
 ---

 Yet another IT-blog.
-Some translates, some non translates posts.
+Some translations, some non translations posts.